Chinese Herbal Medicine FAQ

 A. | The sachets are food grade packaging and of approved standard.
 No seepage of the plastic occurs into the medicine as they are heat resistant to 140 C. |

-Q. | How much do herbs cost? |
+Q. | How much do herbal teas cost? |

-A. | Again it depends on your prescription and your condition – very roughly for adults dried herbs cost around £35-40 per week and decocted herbs around £50 per week. |
+A. | Again it depends on your prescription and your condition — as a guideline figure, you should expect to spend around £70 per week. |

 Q. | Are there specific herbs for particular conditions? |

-A. | Yes and no. Whilst certain herbs will be indicated for say eczema, each individual case of eczema is treated slightly differently depending on the patient’s unique signs and symptoms.
-This means that each herbal prescription is a carefully balanced recipe specifically tailored to that person’s entire health condition. |
+A. | Yes and no. Whilst certain herbs will be indicated for say eczema, each individual case of eczema is treated slightly differently depending on the patient's unique signs and symptoms.
+This means that each herbal tea prescription is a carefully balanced recipe specifically tailored to that person's entire health condition.
+Most herbal tea prescriptions are typically made up of 8-15 raw herbs, which when cooked together work synergistically making them more effective and powerful than a single substance.
+This is why this form of taking herbal medicines has much quicker and more satisfactory results than taking herbal pills, powders or granules. |